Angie (given name)

-Angie is diminutive form of four different names in English.
-It can be the pet form of the feminine Angela or Angelina, or of the masculine Angus or Angel.
-In Greece the version of the feminine name Angie is Angeliki.
+Angie is the diminutive form of four different names in English.
+It can be the pet form of the feminine Angela or Angelina, the masculine Angus or the unisex Angel.
+In Greece, the equivalent of the feminine name Angie is Angeliki.

+It is also used in Egypt, as a variant of the name Inji.

-Notable people with the name follow.
+Notable people and characters with the name include: